 You also need to consider your medical history.
 Staff members are likely to review this with you when you attend a screening to see if you’re eligible for a specific study.
 Apart from presenting the clinical trial organisers with this information, you should also talk to your doctor about your medical history and the potential risks that may arise if you decide to enrol in a specific clinical trial.

-what are the requirements to do a clinical trial?
+What are the requirements to do a clinical trial?

 Apart from your health, medical history and age, there are other clinical trial requirements that you should not overlook.
 These are requirements that you will need to meet if you want to participate in the trial.
 Some of these requirements remain active once the trial has started, such as ensuring you follow the protocols that the researchers described to you during the study’s initiation.